prototypo/ethereum-eips-ontology/README.md

 * ethereum-glossary.txt, a glossary of Ethereum terms and their definitions.
 * eip-ontology.txt, a simple _term: definition_ version of the ontology with some duplicate terms in plain text format.
 This version is intended for single-user interactions with an LLM user interface that supports file uploading.
+* eip-ontology-terms-EIP-relationships.txt, provides a mapping between ontology terms and the EIPs that mention them.
 * eip-ontology-skos.ttl, a more complete ontology in [SKOS](https://en.wikipedia.org/wiki/Simple_Knowledge_Organization_System) format.
 This version is intended for use in a graph database orchestrated with an LLM in production products or services.

 Why?